jhbabon/slate/README.md

 ### snippet

-You can also save a snippet and reuse it with different values.
+You can also save a template and reuse it with different values.
+A template, or snippet, is composed by text and some _placeholders_.
+These placeholders is what you want to substitue with fresh values.
+A placeholder has the form `:placeholder:`, where `placeholder` can be whatever text you want.

+You can see a minimum example of how to use here:

 ```
-$ slate set snipt ':c: :m:'
+$ slate set tepl ':c: :m:'
-$ slate snippet snipt -r c echo m 'Hello World!'
+$ slate snippet tepl -r c echo m 'Hello World!'
 echo Hello World!
 ```